Max-linear models in random environment: Bernoulli bond percolation DAGs

 {Theorem~\ref{th4.1} links the subcritical and supercritical case to probabilities for dependence and independence of $X_i$ and $X_j$.

-For the communication in a Bernoulli bond percolation network, we conclude that for edges being open (communication channels) with small probability, extreme opinions at two different nodes become a.s. independent, when nodes are far apart.
-However, if edges are open with high probability then there is a positive probability that two extreme opinions are expressed dependently; i.e., there may be a common source.
+{For the communication in a Bernoulli bond percolation network, we conclude that for edges being open (communication channels) with small probability, extreme observations at two different nodes become a.s. independent, when nodes are far apart.
+However, if edges are open with high probability then there is a positive probability that two extreme values are observed dependently; i.e., there may be a common source.}

 Also further properties of $X_i$ and $X_j$ within the oriented square lattice $\Z^2$ can be derived similarly using percolation properties.
 The following remark gives an example.}

 \begin{remark}[Number of common ancestors per pair of nodes:]